pesos/members-list/members-list.md

 ## Format
 > Please adhere to this format when adding your name to this list
-> **Name**: [Your Full Name Here]
+> **Name**: [Your Full Name Here]  `<-- Don't forget to add two spaces here`
-**SRN**: [SRN]
+**SRN**: [SRN]  `<-- Don't forget to add two spaces here`
-**About Me**:
+**About Me**:  `<-- Don't forget to add two spaces here`
 Write a short, fun description about yourself.
-Please be genuine and light-hearted.
+Don't overthink it and please be genuine and light-hearted.
 This isn't a flexing contest.
 Also don't be a cop-out by saying something like "I am happy/looking forward to be in PESOS".
 Tell us something we don't know.

 ## The list